jacloar/ComputerGraphics/Assignment6_SceneGraphOrParticleSystem/ParticleSystem/README.md

 In a few sentences why is our approach of keeping a pointer to the geometry to be drawn an optimization?
 Note: You can learn more about [instancing](https://learnopengl.com/Advanced-OpenGL/Instancing).

+We only have one copy of the geometry, so we do not need to write to the GPU every time we want to draw a new particle.
+This saves time and computation as writing to the GPU is expensive, and in this case, doing so would be incredibly redundant.
+We can still draw the particle in multiple locations, so our scene appears exactly the same as it would otherwise.

 **Answer here**: *Your answer here*